solamir/moments_of_inertia/README.md

 *Note!*

-Usually, 3D-visualization programs of molecules store XYZ files with a coordinate grid, in which 1 Å is taken as a unit of length.
+* Usually, 3D-visualization programs of molecules store XYZ files with a coordinate grid, in which 1 Å is taken as a unit of length.
 If this condition is not met, the program will calculate the moments of inertia incorrectly in absolute value, but in the correct ratios.
+* Calculation is available for molecules consisting of the following atoms: H, B, C, N, O, F, Na, Mg, Al, Si, P, S, Cl, Br, I.

 ## Contacts